mdalaminmunna/Simple-Multilingual-RAG-System/README.md

 **Tip:**
 - You may customize chunk size and relevant parameters inside the script before running.
 - After setup, refer to project documentation for additional configuration options or evaluation methods.

+## Troubleshoot

+The code is fully functional and ready for deployment.
+If you are facing any kind of issue, make sure you are using the latest version of Python and the dependencies in `requirements.txt` are up-to-date